kkindorf/ajna-burn-monitor/README.md

 - `npm run format` - format the codebase with Prettier
 - `npm run format:check` - check formatting without writing changes

+## Deployment

+The frontend is deployed as a static site on IPFS and resolved through ENS.

+The current flow is:

+1. GitHub Actions builds the app on `main`.
+2. The production build in `dist/` is published to IPFS through Filebase.
+3. The workflow prints the CID in the GitHub Actions summary.
+4. The ENS `contenthash` for `ajnaburn.eth` is updated to that CID.
+5. The site resolves at `https://ajnaburn.eth.limo/`.

+GitHub Actions needs these repository secrets:

+- `FILEBASE_ACCESS_KEY`
+- `FILEBASE_SECRET_KEY`
+- `FILEBASE_BUCKET`

+The deployed frontend also needs the API origin at build time through `VITE_BURNS_DATA_BASE_URL`.

 ## Data flow

 The frontend fetches the API snapshot at runtime.
-It does not calculate burn totals, query Dune, or write JSON snapshots anymore.
+It does not calculate burn totals, query Dune, or write JSON snapshots.

 If you change the API origin, update `VITE_BURNS_DATA_BASE_URL` and restart the dev server.

-If you want to publish a new frontend CID later, rerun the `Deploy frontend to IPFS` workflow and update the ENS `contenthash` to the new `ipfs://...` value.
+If you publish a new frontend CID later, rerun the `Deploy frontend to IPFS` workflow and update the ENS `contenthash` to the new `ipfs://<CID>` value.